Medicare Set Aside Accounts

 How Ametros Works with Medicare Set Aside Accounts

-When an you settle the medical portion of a claim and you are eligible for Medicare, a Medicare Set Aside Account can be established.
+When you settle the medical portion of a claim and you are eligible for Medicare, a Medicare Set Aside Account can be established.
 If a case settles with a Medicare Set Aside, the you have a responsibility to report injury-related purchases annually to Medicare, in order to protect your Medicare benefits.
 Ametros is the industry leader in managing Medicare Set Aside funds, providing full professional administration as well as self-administration tools.

 CMS requires that all Medicare Set Asides be administered following these main six guidelines: